Dhayananth-P-S/Prompt-Engineering/README.md

 ## RESULT :
-A story titled “Pip’s Nighttime Secret” was generated, about a bat afraid of the dark who embarks on an adventure to find the “lullaby of light.”
+A story titled “benny's first flight” was generated, about a bat afraid of the dark who embarks on an adventure to find the “lullaby of light.”